ONSdigital/gdhi-adj/README.md

 In addition to noisy-shares, the estimates also display an inherent statistical property known as **spatial smoothing**.
 This occurs because the **apportionment process** itself naturally averages out local extremes, leading to smaller measured differences between neighbouring areas.

-Like noisy-shares, this is not a flaw to be corrected but an unavoidable consequence of the apportionment methodology and the limits of the available proxy data.
+Crucially, **unlike the "noisy-shares" problem** -- which introduces statistical artifacts that the `gdhi-adj` pipeline is designed to correct -- this smoothing is an unavoidable consequence of the apportionment methodology and the limits of the available proxy data.

 In reality, incomes can differ sharply even between adjacent neighbourhoods -- for example, a high-income apartment complex next to a social housing estate.
 The true variation can